Ganymede-Bio/website-docusaurus/docs/FlowEditor.md

 The names of the _query_sql_ variable and execute function cannot be modified.
 Upon running the save cell in the notebook, the contents of the _query_sql_ string and execute function are saved - and the contents of all other cells are discarded.

-This allows users to verify functionality of nodes prior to committing and loading code to the workflow orchestrator.
+This allows users to verify functionality of nodes in other cells prior to committing and loading code to the workflow orchestrator.

 :::